 4. Sensory Integration Play

-Sensory integration play is crucial for addressing the unique sensory needs of autistic teenagers, helping them regulate their sensory processing and improve sensory integration.
-Creating a sensory-rich environment tailored to their preferences can make a significant difference.
+Sensory integration play is foundational for many autistic teenagers — addressing the sensory processing differences that shape how they experience and respond to the world.
+Creating a sensory-rich environment tailored to individual preferences can make a significant and immediate difference in daily comfort and regulation.

 5. Structured Social Skills Groups